 The Adult Education Department offers basic English language instruction through our ESL classes for adult community members, 16 years of age or older, whose primary language is not English.
-ESL classes improve a student’s English skills in the areas of listening, speaking, reading, and writing for the purpose of community participation, employment, or to further educational opportunities in the U.S. We welcome non-native English speakers from any language family or nationality.
+By taking ESL classes, students can enhance their ability to communicate in English through improved listening, speaking, reading, and writing skills.
+As a result, they can better participate in their community, find employment, or pursue further educational opportunities in the United States.
+We welcome non-native English speakers from any language family or nationality.

-Part-time ESL classes are offered at the beginning, intermediate, and advanced levels.
-Students will be placed in the appropriate level class(es) based on pre-test.
+Beginner, intermediate, and advanced learners can attend part-time ESL classes.
+We will place students in the appropriate level class(es) based on their pre-test results.
 Our friendly classes assist immigrant students in progressing toward self-sufficiency and economic success.

 Times and Locations

-Our classes are offered free to eligible students through Title II of the Workforce Innovation and Opportunity Act (WIOA) as administered by the Illinois Community College Board.
-Students enrolled in the ESL program will be required to take a test periodically to document their progress with English.
+Eligible students can take advantage of our free classes under Title II of the Workforce Innovation and Opportunity Act (WIOA), as administered by the Illinois Community College Board.
+Students enrolled in the ESL program must undergo periodic testing to monitor their progress in English proficiency.

 Our classes are available to adult community members living in the state of Illinois, 16 years of age or older, whose primary language is not English, and who qualify for our services based on testing criteria.

 Per ICCB (Illinois Community College Board) regulations, International students (F visa), visitors to the U.S., and Au Pairs (J visa) are not eligible for ESL or other adult education courses.